theelous3/feed2toot/README.md

 ### Use Feed2toot

-* Create or modify feed2toot.ini file in order to configure feed2toot:
+* Create or modify feed2toot.ini file in order to configure feed2toot.
+There is an example in the repo:

         [mastodon]
         instance_url=https://mastodon.social